Walk Before You Dance: High-fidelity and Editable Dance Synthesis via Generative Masked Motion Prior: Proposed Method: DanceMosaic

-The final logits are converted via softmax into token probabilistic distributions \( p_\theta (\bar{z}_k \mid Z_{\mathbf{M}}, T, A, C) \), guiding the confidence-based parallel sampling process.
-This process iteratively generates motion tokens using learned probability \( p_\theta (\bar{z}_k \mid Z_{\mathbf{M}}, T, A, C) \) as decoding confidence, following generative masking models \cite{chang2022maskgitmaskedgenerativeimage, momask, pinyoanuntapong2024mmm}.
-Starting with a fully masked sequence of length \( L \), tokens are decoded over \( T \) iterations.
-In each iteration $t$, masked tokens are sampled from \( p_\theta (\bar{z}_k \mid Z_{\mathbf{M}}, T, A, C) \).
-Low-confidence tokens are remasked and resampled, with the number of remasked tokens \(n_M\) following a decaying schedule \( n_M = L \cos\left(\frac{\pi}{2} \frac{t}{T}\right) \) \cite{chang2022maskgitmaskedgenerativeimage}.
-This schedule applies a higher masking ratio in early iterations when confidence is low and gradually reduces it as more contextual information is available.
+\textbf{Multimodal Classifier-free Logits Guidance. } To enhance the influence of music, genre, and pose signals, we adopt Multimodal Classifier-free Logits Guidance, inspired by Classifier-Free Diffusion Guidance \cite{cfg}, within our masked dance model.
+As shown in Fig. \ref{fig:main}, the final logits from token classifier are computed as a linear combination of unconditional logits and conditional logits informed by text, music, and pose inputs.
+These combined logits are transformed through a softmax function to yield the token distribution \( p_\theta (\bar{z}_k \mid Z_{\mathbf{M}}, T, A, C) \).
+During inference, motion tokens are iteratively generated using this learned distribution as a decoding confidence measure.
+Starting with a fully masked sequence of length \( L \), the model performs \( T \) decoding iterations.
+At each iteration $t$, masked tokens are sampled from \( p_\theta (\bar{z}_k \mid Z_{\mathbf{M}}, T, A, C) \).
+Tokens with low confidence are remasked and resampled, with the number of remasked tokens \(n_M\) following a decaying schedule \( n_M = L \cos\left(\frac{\pi}{2} \frac{t}{T}\right) \) \cite{chang2022maskgitmaskedgenerativeimage, pinyoanuntapong2024mmm}.
+This schedule applies a higher masking ratio in early iterations when confidence is low and gradually reduces it as more context is available, shown in Fig. \ref{fig:inferece_dancemosaic}(a).

-\partitle{Pose-guided Inference-time Token Optimization} The sparse pose control signals have a subtler influence on motion distribution compared to textual and musical cues.
-Thus, the pose adapter alone may not be sufficient to accurately incorporate the editing constraints.
-To enhance motion quality and enforce dance motion alignment with sparse pose guidance, we further refine motion token embeddings $\bar{Z}$ via gradient descent to minimize the discrepancy function in equation \eqref{dist}:
+\textbf{Pose-guided Token Optimization.} The sparse pose control signals have a subtler influence on motion distribution compared to textual and musical cues.
+Thus, the pose tower alone is not sufficient to accurately incorporate the editing constraints.
+To enhance motion quality and enforce dance motion alignment with sparse pose guidance, we further refine motion token embeddings $\bar{Z}$ via gradient descent to minimize the discrepancy function in Eq. \eqref{dist}:

-where motion tokens are iteratively updated as \( \),
+where motion tokens are iteratively updated as,

-During inference-time optimization, the entire network remains frozen, with only the input motion tokens $\bar{Z}$ being trainable, thus accelerating the optimization process.
-The optimized input tokens $\bar{Z}^+$ propagate through the token classifier to alternate the logits and finally manipulate the sampling probabilities.
+During inference-time optimization illustrated in Fig. \ref{fig:inferece_dancemosaic}(b), the network remains frozen, with only input motion tokens $\bar{Z}$ being trainable, thus accelerating the optimization process.
+Optimized input tokens $\bar{Z}^+$ pass through classifier to alter the logits and manipulate the sampling probabilities.